redhat-openstack/infrared/docs/source/plugins.rst

 Plugins
 =======

-In InfraRed 2.0, `plugins` are fully self contained Ansible projects.
+In `infrared` 2.0, `plugins` are fully self contained Ansible projects.
-Any ansible project can become an InfraRed plugin by adhering to the following structure (see ``tests/example`` for an example plugin)::
+Any ansible project can become an`infrared` plugin by adhering to the following structure (see ``tests/example`` for an example plugin)::

     tests/example